Illuminating the Darkness: The Story of Vera Rubin

 Vera Rubin

 Whether it be the dark or the future, humans have always been afraid of the unfamiliar.
-This fear was on vivid display when Vera Rubin presented her seemingly bizarre findings on dark matter to her majority male colleagues in the 1970s.
-Further, she was ostracized as a woman in STEM, and her research was outright rejected.
-But after decades of relentless efforts, her groundbreaking research was finally acknowledged and paved the way for current studies on the mysterious dark matter.
+This fear was on vivid display when Vera Rubin presented her seemingly bizarre findings on dark matter to her majority male colleagues (1).
+Further, she was ostracized as a woman in STEM, and her research was outright rejected (1).
+But after decades of relentless efforts, her groundbreaking research was finally acknowledged and paved the way for current studies on the mysterious dark matter (1).

 Vera Rubin Space Graphic

-At the time, it was thought that stars at the borders of a galaxy moved slower than stars at the center, where mass and gravity was concentrated.
-Vera shattered that belief when she found that border stars moved just as fast as central stars.
+At the time, it was thought that stars at the borders of a galaxy moved slower than stars at the center, where mass and gravity was concentrated (7).
+Vera shattered that belief when she found that border stars moved just as fast as central stars (7).
 These findings hinted at an invisible source of gravity causing the peripheral stars to move so fast.
-The answer was dark matter, making up an astounding 90% of every spiral galaxy.
+The answer was dark matter, making up a huge part of galaxies (10).
 Although received with immense suspicion by the astrophysical community, her findings were eventually accepted as valid and contribute to our current understanding of dark matter.

-Today, the study of dark matter is growing tremendously.
-There is much debate surrounding it and many hypotheses as to what it really is.
-What makes the study of dark matter so hard is that it does not interact through nuclear forces and does not emit radiation.
-Despite these challenges, particle colliders such as the Large Hadron Collider are constantly trying innovative methods such as colliding placeholder particles and calculating the amount of energy absorbed by dark matter.
+Today, the study of dark matter is growing tremendously (11).
+There is much debate surrounding it and many hypotheses as to what it really is (11).
+What makes the study of dark matter so hard is that it does not interact with matter directly or emit any light (6).
+Despite these challenges, particle colliders such as the Large Hadron Collider are constantly trying innovative methods such as colliding particles and calculating the amount of energy absorbed by dark matter (12).

 One thing is certain: none of our current research would be possible without the incredible strides made by women like Vera Rubin, who weren’t deterred by constant setbacks and persevered through gender restrictions and rejection from the scientific community.
 Because of her invaluable contributions to astronomy, the Vera C. Rubin observatory has been built in Chile in her honor.
 While the observatory does not study dark matter, it contributes majorly to the discovery of new supernovae and asteroids.
-Although the study of dark matter is still in its infancy, Vera believed in the philosophy of eternal learning.
+Although there are many things yet to be discovered about dark matter, Vera believed in the philosophy of learning and innovation.
 In her words, “Still, more mysteries of the universe remain hidden.
 Their discovery awaits the adventurous scientists of the future.
 I like it this way.”
+(4)

 Meera Desawale is a rising junior at Briarcliff High School.
 She is a space enthusiast and aims to share her passion with the community at large.